kostja/doc/doc/1.9/book/tarantool_enterprise.rst

 Regular way of switching to another master
 -------------------------------------------------------------------------------

-To perform a scheduled exclusion of the master from any replica set, update the configuration of the replica set by using the appropriate orchestrator API call.
+To perform a scheduled downtime of the master from any replica set, update the configuration of the replica set by using the appropriate orchestrator API call.
 The  general algorithm is the following: